GoobyFRS/grhost-web/pages/services/grcloud.md

 | **i2-Large**    | 16 vCPU | 32GB   | 256GB    | 1Gbps     | Unlimited | $96   |

 #### i2-Nano Use Cases
 Great development environments and low-traffic websites such as personal blogs.
+We operate one as a recursive DNS endpoint.

 #### i2-Mini Use Cases
-Great small database servers,
+Great for small database servers, Discord Bots, and small game servers.
+We operate one as a private Java edition Minecraft server.

-#### i2-Small Use Cases

-#### i2-Standard Use Cases

 #### i2-Medium Use Cases
 Great for medium-sized database workloads and servers that need an abundance of compute power.
-- Media Server
-- Game Server
-#### i2-Large Use Cases
+We operate one as a private Jellyfin Media Server.